Michael A. Monsoor: Death

-On September 29, 2006, Monsoor's platoon engaged four insurgents in a firefight in Ramadi, killing one and injuring another.
+On September 29, 2006, Monsoor's platoon shot at four insurgents in a firefight in Ramadi, killing one and injuring another.
 Anticipating further attacks, Monsoor, three SEAL snipers and three Iraqi Army soldiers took up a rooftop position.
-Civilians aiding the insurgents blocked off the streets, and a nearby mosque had broadcast a message for people to fight against the Americans and the Iraqi soldiers.
+Civilians aiding the insurgents blocked off the streets, and a nearby mosque broadcast a message for people to fight against the Americans and the Iraqi soldiers.
 Monsoor was protecting other SEALs, two of whom were 15 feet away from him.
 Monsoor's position made him the only SEAL on the rooftop with quick access to an escape route.

 A grenade was thrown onto the rooftop by an insurgent on the street below.
-The grenade hit Monsoor in the chest and fell onto the floor.
+The grenade hit Monsoor in the chest and fell to the floor.
 Immediately, Monsoor yelled "Grenade!" and jumped onto the grenade, covering it with his body.
-The grenade exploded seconds later and Monsoor's body absorbed most of the force of the blast.
+The grenade exploded seconds later, and Monsoor's body absorbed most of the force of the blast.
 Monsoor was severely wounded and although evacuated immediately, he died 30 minutes later.
 Two other SEALs next to him at the time were injured by the explosion but survived.

 Monsoor was described as a "quiet professional" and a "fun-loving guy" by those who knew him.
 He is buried at Fort Rosecrans National Cemetery in San Diego.

 Funeral

 During the funeral, as the coffin was moving from the hearse to the grave site, Navy SEALs were lined up forming a column of twos on both sides of the pallbearers' route, with the coffin moving up the center.
-As the coffin passed each SEAL, they slapped down the gold Trident each had removed from his own uniform and deeply embedded it into the wooden coffin.
+As the coffin passed each SEAL, they slapped down the gold Trident each had removed from his uniform and deeply embedded it into the wooden coffin.

 The display moved many attending the funeral, including President Bush, who spoke about the incident later during a speech stating: "The procession went on nearly half an hour, and when it was all over, the simple wooden coffin had become a gold-plated memorial to a hero who will never be forgotten."